 To enroll in MAC 2311, you must have earned a grade of C or better in MAC 1147 (or its equivalent, both MAC 1140 and MAC 1114), earned calculus credit through an exam or earlier coursework, or have taken the ALEKS placement assessment and attained the required minimum score.
-You may take the ALEKS assessment through the Student Self Service homepage https://student.ufl.edu/; click on Placement under My Online Services.
-For more complete information, check the page https://student.ufl.edu/aleksinfo.html.
+You may take the ALEKS assessment through the Student Self Service homepage; click on Placement under My Online Services.
+For more complete information, check the page student.ufl.edu/aleksinfo.html.
 Note the following paragraph: "The Department of Mathematics encourages you to take the assessment even if you have met one of the prerequisites for MAC 2311.
 Quite often, your algebra and trigonometry skills may need review and your placement assessment can provide information and specific areas for additional study."
-You can check with an advisor in your college or the MAC 2311 course instructors to be sure that you are eligible for MAC 2311.
+You can check with an advisor in your college or Dr. Huang to be sure that you are eligible for MAC 2311.

-MAC 2311 begins with a short review of precalculus topics including a short diagnostic test in WebAssign.
+MAC 2311 begins with a short review of precalculus topics including a diagnostic test in WebAssign.
 You should already be competent in working this material.
 We strongly recommend that students who are having difficulty with the precalculus review material consider first taking MAC 1147, a four credit precalculus course reviewing essential calculus skills.
-You may switch courses on the Student Self Service during the drop-add period.
+You may switch courses on ONE.UF during the drop-add period.
 After the drop-add period, the paperwork to move back to precalculus MAC 1147 must be completed through the math department.
-The deadline is Friday, January 20 at 4PM.
+The deadline is Tuesday, Sept 4 at 4PM.
 Contact the math department, 352-294-2350, for details.